gia-uh/argo/docs/README.md

 - [Lovelaice](https://github.com/apiad/lovelaice) - An AI-powered assistant for your terminal and editor.

+## Roadmap

+- Improve documentation and examples.
+- Add tool definition via YAML and REST endpoints.
+- Add streaming mode for server.
+- Add support for skill composition.
+- Add training mode.

+## Changelog

+### 0.4.0

+- Skills now don't return anything, it's all handled by the context.
+- Add `Context.delegate` to delegate work to another skill.

+### 0.3.3

+- Add method `Context.prompt`.
+- Add pure completion mode for `LLM` class.
+- Customizable classes for skills and tools to override default behavior.
+- Customizable classes for `Context`.

+### 0.3.1

+- Add constraint for `Context.choose` to guarantee one option is always generated.

+### 0.3.0

+⭐ Agent coordination is here!

+- Add `Crew` and `MessageBoard`.
+- Implement simple messaging board using async queues.
+- Add example of coordination (email agents).

+### 0.2.4

+- Add automatic FastAPI server for agents.
+- Improve CLI with `typer`.
+- Error handling for tool invocations.

+### 0.2.3

+- Improve `Context.create` to automatically inject model schema.
+- Improve the search example to showcase ReAct-style reasoning.

+### 0.2.2

+- Redesign `choose` to define keys right in root step object.

+### 0.2.1

+- Add support for ReAct-style reasoning.
+- Refactor the search example to showcase ReAct-style reasoning.

+### 0.2.0

+- Refactor the skill interface to use `Context`.
+- Fix all examples.

+### 0.1.8

+- Support for choice prompts in YAML mode.
+- Example for `choice` instructions.

+### 0.1.7

+- Support for decision prompts in YAML mode.
+- Example for `decide` instruction.

+### 0.1.6

+- Basic API for declarative agents (YAML mode).
+- Example of basic YAML agent.
+- CLI entrypoint for loading YAML agents.

+### 0.1.5

+- Middleware for skills (`@skill.require` syntax)
+- Better handling of errors.

+### 0.1.4

+- Verbose mode for LLM.
+- Several new examples.

+### 0.1.3

+- Automatic skill selection and tool invocation.

+### 0.1.2

+- Basic architecture for agents, skills, and tools.

 ## Contributing

 Contributions are welcome!
 Please read the [Contribution Guidelines](CONTRIBUTING.md) for specific details.